WVURAIL/dspira/README.md

 - **The masthead and footer are the University's common elements**, the same ones the lab site carries.
 The footer's address, phone, fax and email come from the `contact:` block in `_config.yml`, so there is one place to change them.
-The copyright line and the sentence "West Virginia University is an Equal Opportunity/Affirmative Action Institution." are required on every page.
-They are not decoration; do not remove them.
+The footer retains the copyright line.
+The September 2026 design review removed the Equal Opportunity/Affirmative Action sentence.
 - **Some obvious class names do not exist** and silently do nothing.
 The off-white band is `bg-wvu-not-quite-white` (there is no `bg-wvu-neutral-subtle`), and the display face is `antonia-light` /